skriegman/2019-RSS/README.md

 This will cause the robot not to move, disappear, or just behave strangely when running a .vxa file in VoxCad.

-To fix this problem, reconfigure the computer according to a US numeric locale.
+To fix this issue, open the locale settings.
-Open the following file:

     sudo gedit /etc/default/locale

-Make sure that LC_NUMERIC is set as follows:
+Set LC_NUMERIC to en_US.UTF-8.

     LC_NUMERIC="en_US.UTF-8"